W-David-Porter/acim/src/text/3-the-innocent-perception/v-beyond-perception/index.md

 ⁵Perception, on the other hand, is impossible without a belief in ‘more’ and ‘less’.
 ⁶At every level perception involves selectivity.
 ⁷Perception is a continual process of accepting and rejecting, organising and reörganising, shifting and changing.
-⁸Evaluation is an essential part of perception, because judgements are necessary in order to select.
+⁸Evaluation is an essential part of perception, because judgments are necessary in order to select.
 :::

 ::: details Simplified
 There is only spirit.
 Spirit is created in God’s Thought, and in like quality to God.
 Perception requires belief in ‘more’ and ‘less’.
-Perception involves: accepting/rejecting, organising/reörganising, shifting and changing, evaluation, selectivity, and judgement.
+Perception involves: accepting/rejecting, organising/reörganising, shifting and changing, evaluation, selectivity, and judgment.
 :::

 {% if showCommentary %}